 All students must complete 12 semester hours of Humanities (EN 103, 104, and six semester hours of foreign language), six semester hours of social science, four mathematics courses, four science courses, and two semester hours of physical education, and additional electives to total 62 semester hours.
-At least one-half of the semester hours must be selected from the liberal arts and sciences.
+At least 30 semester hours must be selected from the Liberal Arts and Sciences, plus 2 hours of physical education.
 Twelve semester hours of foreign languages are recommended.